 Can I File a 1099 Form for Payments Made to a Foreign Corporation?

 The short answer is, sometimes.
-You may find yourself required to file a 1099 form for specific payments that you made to a foreign corporation.
+You may be required to file a 1099 form for specific payments that you made to a foreign corporation.
 Companies in other countries that generate sales in the United States must pay U.S. taxes on those specific profits.
-The Internal Revenue Service ensures that it receives its owed taxes when a hiring company issues a 1099 for foreign entities.
+The Internal Revenue Service will ensure that it receives its owed taxes when a hiring company issues a 1099 for foreign entities.

-Build a unique accounting suite of tools to support your needs with our W2/1099 Forms Filer as a base program.
-Download our free demo software to see which of our program’s six optional add-on modules is a timely investment for your business.
+Build a unique accounting suite of tools to support your needs with our W-2/1099 Forms Filer as the base program.
+Download our free 1099-etc Demo software and see which of our program’s six optional add-on modules is a timely investment for your business

 Software Solutions from AMS